StarRocks/starrocks/docs/en/data_source/catalog/hive_catalog.md

 ## Sink data to a Hive table

-Similar to the internal tables of StarRocks, if you have the [INSERT](../../administration/user_privs/privilege_item.md#table) privilege on a Hive table (which can be a managed table or an external table), you can use the [INSERT](../../sql-reference/sql-statements/data-manipulation/INSERT.md) statement to sink the data of a StarRocks table to that Hive table (currently only Parquet-formatted Hive tables are supported).
-This feature is supported from v3.2 onwards.
-Sinking data to external tables is disabled by default.
+Similar to the internal tables of StarRocks, if you have the [INSERT](../../administration/user_privs/privilege_item.md#table) privilege on a Hive table (which can be a managed table or an external table), you can use the [INSERT](../../sql-reference/sql-statements/data-manipulation/INSERT.md) statement to sink the data of a StarRocks table to that Hive table.

+This feature is supported since v3.2 in which version data can be sunk only to Parquet-formatted Hive tables.
+From v3.3 onwards, StarRocks also supports sinking data to ORC- and Textfile-formatted Hive tables.

+Note that sinking data to external tables is disabled by default.
 To sink data to external tables, you must set the [system variable `ENABLE_WRITE_HIVE_EXTERNAL_TABLE`](../../reference/System_variable.md) to `true`.

 :::note

-You can grant and revoke privileges by using [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) and [REVOKE](../../sql-reference/sql-statements/account-management/REVOKE.md).
+- You can grant and revoke privileges by using [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) and [REVOKE](../../sql-reference/sql-statements/account-management/REVOKE.md).
+- You can use the session variable [connector_sink_compression_codec](../../reference/System_variable.md#connector_sink_compression_codec) to specify the compression algorithm used for sinking data to Hive tables.

 :::